-Earn 3x Points for All Travel and Dining
+Earn 3x Points for Dining and Travel (Once Eligible)

 The Chase Sapphire Reserve pays 3 Ultimate Rewards points per $1 spent on eligible dining purchases.
 To earn 3x points on travel, you must first earn your $300 travel credit.
 Once you do, you will immediately begin earn 3x points on travel.

 With the exception of the Amex Platinum that earns 5x miles on airfare, the Chase Sapphire Reserve outearns almost every other travel rewards card and co-brand airline credit card that only earn 2 points on travel purchases.

 While you are probably considering the Chase Sapphire Reserve for its travel benefits and 1:1 points transfers, the 3x earning bonus means you can quickly rack up the points to take your next award trip sooner–which is the sole purpose of owning a travel rewards card.